SO-Konrad/Final_year_Project/README.md

-# Final_year_Project
+# Final year Project
-3D Procedurally generated Cave game in Godot
+A game that procedurally generates a 3D cave in Godot for the player to explore and try to escape.
+Open the folder with Godot 3.5, and press F5 to run the game.